darklordgrep/PLSQL-Shapefile/types/shapefilereader.typ

   --------------------------------------------------------------------------------
   -- Module   : $HeadURL: svn://gis.mvn.usace.army.mil/sandp/DatabaseScripts/ShapefileComponent/trunk/types/shapefilereader.typ $
   -- Author   : grep
-  -- Date     : $Date: 2022-10-28 09:47:09 -0500 (Fri, 28 Oct 2022) $
+  -- Date     : $Date: 2023-05-19 10:38:43 -0500 (Fri, 19 May 2023) $
-  -- Revision : $Revision: 17581 $
+  -- Revision : $Revision: 18187 $
   -- Requires : Tables oracle_srid_xref, oracle_3d_srid_xref and types
   --            ShapefileDBFFieldList, ShapefileDBFField
-  -- Usage    : ShapefileReader is a cursor that takes as input a zipfile containing --            one or more shapefiles and iterates over features in the shapefile.
+  -- Usage    : ShapefileReader is a cursor that takes as input a zipfile containing --            one or more shapefiles and iterates over --            the features in that dataset like a cursor.
-  --            The hasNext function returns true so long at there are records --            left to read and  MoveNext procedure moves the the next record.
+  --            The HasNext function returns true so long at there are records --            left to read and the MoveNext procedure moves the the next record.
   --            The Shape and Attributes member variables contain an sdo_geometry --            and javascript associate array respectively of the current record.
+  --
+  --            Constructors include a p_featureclass parameter to pick --            a specific dataset from the zip if multiple shapefiles are included.
+  --
   --            Typical use would be as follows:
   --
   --               shapef := shapefilereader(p_shapefilezip);